Editorial Team

 Gopesh Gopinath

-Gopesh is a third-year student at the University of Alberta studying Biological Sciences and Psychology.
-He is passionate about science communication and his major research interests include molecular biology and genetics.
-In his leisure time, Gopesh enjoys reading and watching historical documentaries. ✉︎
+Gopesh is an undergraduate student at the University of Alberta studying Biological Sciences and Psychology.
+With a passion for making science accessible, he is dedicated to bridging complex ideas for undergraduates, equipping them with the skills to confidently navigate and contribute to the world of research.
+His major research interests include immuno-oncology and genetics.
+In his leisure time, Gopesh enjoys reading and watching historical documentaries. @Goseph

 ⋆ ⋆ ⋆